top of page

 This is what we know according to what is presented as fact in the books: we know that dæmons are life-companions to humans that manifest automatically in Lyra’s world, but which humans from any universe may learn to make manifest; we know that they take the forms of creatures – insects, birds, mammals, perhaps (and this is something I'll look at in section II) even creatures that are, in our world at least, mythical; we know that a child’s dæmon is able to change the form it wears, but that at around the age of puberty the dæmon settles into one form for life.

-We know that dæmons can speak, probably universally (though there is at least one prominent dæmon never seen to speak at all), and regardless of whether the dæmon’s physical form includes a mouth, let alone vocal chords.
-We know they mostly only talk to their own humans and other dæmons but can and do talk to other humans too, especially (though we are getting into the realms of inference with this one) if there is trust and closeness between human/dæmon pair A and B.
+We know that dæmons can speak, probably universally (though there is at least one prominent dæmon character never seen to speak at all), and regardless of whether the dæmon’s physical form includes a mouth, let alone vocal chords.
+We know they mostly only talk to their own humans and to other dæmons but can and do talk to other humans too, especially (though we are getting into the realms of inference with this one) if there is trust and closeness between human/dæmon pair A and B.

 We know some things for certain about the way the bond between human and dæmon works: that the two cannot move very far away from each other without starting to experience a sensation which is “part physical pain deep in the chest, part intense sadness and love” (NL, ch.
 11); we know that humans and their dæmons experience each other’s corporeal injury and hurt to at least some extent; we know that there is a great taboo in Lyra’s society about one human touching another’s dæmon which is felt and adhered to "as instinctively as (the sense that) nausea was bad and comfort good."(NL, ch.
 9).